dvdzkwsk/react-redux-starter-kit/README.md

 Similar to `npm run test`, but will watch for changes and re-run tests; does not generate coverage reports.

 #### `npm run lint`
-Run eslint against all `.js` files in `~/src`.
-This used to be a preloader, but the browser console output could get fairly ugly.
+Run ESLint against all `.js` files in `~/src`.
+This used to be a webpack preloader, but the browser console output could get fairly ugly.
 If you want development-time linting, consider using an `eslint` plugin for your text editor.

-#### `npm run test:lint`
+#### `npm run lint:tests`
 Lint all `.spec.js` files in of `~/tests`.

 #### `npm run deploy`